oslabs-beta/Brizo/README.md

 cd brizo
 npm install
 ```
-5. Insert Env Dependent Instructions Here.
-  - In a .env file, create a variable labeled KUBE_FILE_PATH
-    - For mac/linux users, assign it a value of ```'$HOME/.kube/config'```
-    - For windows users, assign it a value of ```'%USERPROFILE%/.kube/config'```

 ## Scripts
 Below are descriptions of each npm script:

-- `npm start`: Starts the development server using Nodemon
+- `npm run dev`: Starts the development server using Nodemon

 ## File Structure
 ```